 Unless expressed to the contrary:

-(a) a word which is a defined term under the Sub – Merchant Agreement if used in this Agreement has the same meaning as given to that term in the Sub – Merchant Agreement;
+(a) a word which is a defined term under the Acquirer Terms if used in this Agreement has the same meaning as given to that term in the Acquirer Terms, unless a contrary intention is stated;

 (b) headings and boldings are for convenience only and do not affect the interpretation of this document;

-(c) where an expression is defined anywhere in this document another part of speech or grammatical form of that expression has a corresponding meaning;
+(c) where an expression is deemed anywhere in this document another part of speech or grammatical form of that expression has a corresponding meaning;

-(d) a reference to an individual or person includes a firm, corporation, incorporated association, and government or statutory body or authority:
+(d) a reference to an individual or person includes a rm, corporation, incorporated association, and government or statutory body or authority:

 (e) a reference to any gender includes all genders;